 Important Documents to Have

-Part of educating yourself about your financial situation after a death or divorce proceedings is gathering and reviewing key financial documents.
-While only you and your spouse will now what documents and statements are applicable to you, here is a help list of the most common documents to have:
+Part of educating yourself about your financial situation after a death or divorce is gathering and reviewing key financial documents.
+While only you and your spouse will know what documents and statements are applicable to you, here is a helpful list of the most common documents to have:

 - Wills or Estate Plans